bfraboni/bfraboni.github.io/cpq2022/index.md

 If all three barycentric coordinates are positive, the closest point to \\(\mathbf{Q}\\) is its orthogonal projection in the triangle (<span style="color: #1565c0">**blue**</span> areas), that is \\(\mathbf{P}\\).

-### Code
+## Code

-We provide the C++ functions that computes the closest point to a triangle next.
+We provide the C++ code to compute the closest point to a triangle next.

 ```c++
 struct Triangle